AuthEceSoftEng/CodeTransformer/README.md

 CODEtransformer is a code search engine that uses Deep Learning to answer natural language queries.

+The Diploma Thesis in Greek can be accessed [here](https://ikee.lib.auth.gr/record/320405/files/Evangelos_Papathomas_8692_CODEtransformer.pdf).

 ## Preprocessing

 To preprocess the dataset, run the following command.